 - a.
-The department restricts a student to a maximum of 8 Credit hours Credit/No Credit grades, including the thesis if this option is taken. - b.
-Students are not permitted to use Credit/No Credit grades to meet the Graduate College's minimum requirement of three 500-level classes.
+The department restricts a student to a maximum of 8 S/U credits or CR/NC grades, including the thesis if this option is taken. - b.
+Students are not permitted to use S/U or CR/NC grades to meet the Graduate College's minimum requirement of three 500-level classes. - c.
+Please note the Graduate College Handbook Registration policies before registering for these credits.